HewlettPackard/hpegl-metal-os-windows-iso/README.md

 Additional packages can also be added when cloud-init runs, which may be ideal for your needs.
 At this stage, the network should be established, as well as the operating system being fully installed.

+If you want to add additional drivers to the initial Windows install, you can add them to `Modules\Drivers.ps1`.
+The default configuration only installs the minimum drivers needed to install Windows with Ethernet networking.

 ## Modifying the cloud-init

 This service uses cloud-init to customize the deployed image after a Windows Install.